bcanandhini/prediciting_sleep_disorder/README.md

 This repository contains code of predicting sleep health using data science methodologies.
 # DATASET OVERVIEW
 The Sleep Health and Lifestyle Dataset comprises 400 rows and 13 columns, providing comprehensive information on sleep-related variables and daily habits.
 It covers a wide range of factors, including sleep duration, sleep quality, physical activity levels, stress levels, BMI category, blood pressure, heart rate, daily steps, and the presence or absence of sleep disorders.
 This dataset offers valuable insights into the relationship between lifestyle and sleep health.
+# DATASET USED
+To adress the classification dataset is from kaggle.
+# TOOLS USED
+   *Pandas
+   *Numpy
+   *Matplotlib
+   *seaborn